ttteo15/Proiect-Arduino/README.md

   - The ESP device connects to a WiFi network, enabling remote access to the web server.
   - The IP address is displayed in the serial monitor for easy access.
 - **Asynchronous Web Server**:
-  - Utilizes the `ESPAsyncWebServer` and `AsyncTCP` libraries for efficient handling of web requests.
+  - Utilizes the ESPAsyncWebServer and AsyncTCP libraries for efficient handling of web requests.
 - **Sensor Integration**:
-  - DHT11 sensor data is read using the `DHT` library.
+  - DHT11 sensor data is read using the DHT library.
   - Light and IR sensor values are read via analog and digital pins, respectively.
 - **LCD Display**:
   - The 16x2 LCD, connected via I2C, shows temperature and humidity readings locally.

 ## **Libraries Used**
-- `DHT` for reading temperature and humidity from the DHT11 sensor.
+- DHT for reading temperature and humidity from the DHT11 sensor.
-- `LiquidCrystal_PCF8574` for controlling the I2C LCD.
+- LiquidCrystal_PCF8574 for controlling the I2C LCD.
-- `ESPAsyncWebServer` and `AsyncTCP` for managing the asynchronous web server.
+- ESPAsyncWebServer and AsyncTCP for managing the web server.

 ## **Setup Instructions**
 1. **WiFi Configuration**: